00 The Gap

 "Self-critique, no matter how adversarial, has an asymptotic ceiling.
 You can't catch biases you share with the thing you're evaluating."

 What's missing: user journey mapping.
 The rubric evaluates individual items but doesn't evaluate how items work together.
 A user who loves the Tuner might never discover Pitch Trainer.
 The catalog is a collection, not a curated progression.
-There's also no evaluation of onboarding — how quickly can a brand-new user understand what any experience does?

 "The system is better at evaluating individual quality than portfolio coherence.
 It knows what makes one game good.
 It doesn't know what makes a catalog compelling."